 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income.
-Based on this assessment, no valuation allowances were recorded at December 31, 2019 and 2020, respectively.
+Due to the uncertainty regarding the Company's ability to utilize certain deferred tax assets in the future, the Company provided a valuation allowance of \$6,494 at December 31, 2022 against certain of its deferred tax assets, which more than likely will not be realized.

 The Company files tax returns in U.S. federal, local and state jurisdictions and certain of the Company's subsidiaries file income tax returns in foreign jurisdictions.
-The Company is no longer subject to income tax examinations for years prior to 2017.
+The Company is no longer subject to income tax examinations for years prior to 2019.
 In addition, open tax years related to local, state and foreign jurisdictions remain subject to examination, but are not considered material to the Company's consolidated financial position, results of operations or cash flows.
 The Company is not aware of any tax position for which it is reasonably possible that the total amount of unrecognized benefits will change materially in the next 12 months.

-13. TAX RECEIVABLE AGREEMENTS
+12. TAX RECEIVABLE AGREEMENTS

-In connection with the Reorganization Transactions and the closing of the IPO, the Company entered into two Tax Receivable Agreements (the "Tax Receivable Agreement(s)"): one with certain entities affiliated with the Private

-Equity Investors and the other with certain other continuing and former owners of Focus LLC.
-In March 2020 the Company entered into an additional Tax Receivable Agreement for Tax Receivable Agreement holders that join Focus LLC as members after the closing of the IPO (the parties to the three agreements, collectively, the "TRA holders").
+In connection with the IPO and the reorganization transactions that occurred in connection with the IPO, Focus Inc. entered into two tax receivable agreements: one with certain entities affiliated with the private equity investors of Focus LLC and the other with certain other continuing and former owners of Focus LLC.
+In March 2020, Focus Inc. entered into an additional tax receivable agreement (the three agreements, collectively, the "Tax Receivable Agreements") for tax receivable agreement holders that join Focus LLC as members after the closing of the IPO (the parties to the Tax Receivable Agreements, collectively, the "TRA Holders").
 New Focus LLC owners in the future may also become party to this additional Tax Receivable Agreement.
-The Tax Receivable Agreements generally provide for the payment by the Company to each TRA holder of 85% of the net cash savings, if any, in U.S. federal, state and local income and franchise tax that the Company actually realizes (computed using simplifying assumptions to address the impact of state and local taxes) or is deemed to realize in certain circumstances in connection with the Reorganization Transactions and in periods after the IPO or after entering into the Tax Receivable Agreement, as applicable, as a result of certain increases in tax bases and certain tax benefits attributable to imputed interest.
-The Company will retain the benefit of the remaining 15% of these cash savings.
+The Tax Receivable Agreements generally provide for the payment by Focus Inc. to each TRA holder of 85% of the net cash savings, if any, in U.S. federal, state and local income and franchise tax that Focus Inc. actually realizes (computed using simplifying assumptions to address the impact of state and local taxes) or is deemed to realize in certain circumstances in connection with the reorganization transactions that occurred in connection with the IPO and in periods after the IPO or after entering into the Tax Receivable Agreements, as applicable, as a result of certain increases in tax bases and certain tax benefits attributable to imputed interest.
+Focus Inc. will retain the benefit of the remaining 15% of these cash savings.

-The Company had a liability of \$48,399 and \$81,563 relating to its obligations under the Tax Receivable Agreements as of December 31, 2019 and 2020, respectively.
-In February 2021, payments totaling \$4,112 were made under the Tax Receivable Agreements.
+The Company had a liability of \$219,542 and \$224,611 relating to its obligations under the Tax Receivable Agreements as of December 31, 2021 and 2022, respectively.
+During the years ended December 31, 2021 and 2022, payments totaling \$4,423 and \$3,856, respectively, were made under the Tax Receivable Agreements.
+In February 2023, payments totaling \$9,598 were made under the Tax Receivable Agreements.

-14. LEASES
+13. LEASES

-The future minimum lease payments under operating leases in place as of December 31, 2020 were as follows:
+The future minimum lease payments under operating leases in place as of December 31, 2022 were as follows:

 Year ending December 31, Amount

-2021 \$ 48,678

-2022 43,112

-2023 39,247
+2023 \$ 60,113

-2024 36,724
+2024 56,357

-2025 31,291
+2025 49,917

+2026 43,387

+2027 37,541

-2026 and thereafter 122,481
+2028 and thereafter 99,413

-321,533
+346,728

-Less: present value discount (68,238)
+Less: present value discount (57,833)

-Operating lease liabilities at December 31, 2020 \$ 253,295
+Operating lease liabilities at December 31, 2022 \$ 288,895